 You must make sure that any fees you expect the tenant to pay are clearly marked anywhere that the property is advertised.
 If the fees are variable and likely to change depending on the applicant's circumstances your adverts, including any online listings, must still say that fees apply but you don't have to give a figure.
 If you don't clearly state that other fees will apply you can be sanctioned by the Committees of Advertising Practice.

-It is illegal to ask someone to pay a fee to make an application for a property or to view a property.
+You cannot ask someone to pay a fee to view a property or apply to rent a property.
 Fees, other than those for a credit check, should only be charged once the tenant has been accepted and only if the tenant was made aware of these fees in advertising for the property.

 If you are using an agent, the tenant should not be expected to pay "administration fees" for tenancy agreements or keys as these should be included in the service you have purchased and paid for.
-If you are managing the property yourself, be upfront about any fees that you will expect tenants to pay and make sure these fees are clearly references in all your adverts for the property.
+If you are managing the property yourself, be upfront about any fees that you will expect tenants to pay and make sure these fees are clearly referenced in all your adverts for the property.
 Remember, you cannot profit from any fees you levy on a tenant.
 The Commission on Disposals of Land Order (NI) 1986 suggests that many fees charged by agents to tenants may be recoverable, as confirmed by courts in Belfast.